lukdog/FlappyLED/README.md

 1. **Power on your Arduino UNO R4.**
 2. **The LED matrix will display a welcome message.**
-3. **Use the buttons to select the game mode:**
+3. **Use the rotary knob or move your hand in front of the distance sensor to start the game**
-   - Press the left button (A) to play using the rotary knob.
-   - Press the right button (C) to play using the distance sensor.
-   - Press the middle button (B) to toggle mute.

 ### Playing the Game